 Experiencing BDSM means joy, ecstasy and intimacy.
 At the same time, our tendencies come with a lot of responsibility and mental challenges.
 Things don’t always go smoothly.
-Even if a session runs safely and all boundaries and limits are adhered to, a so-called crash can occur.
+Even if a session runs safely and all boundaries and limits are adhered to, a so-called drop can occur.
 This is an extremely negative emotional state that can be caused by various factors.
 On the dominant side it is called a dom drop or top drop.

 Why does a dom drop happen?